Debt Ratios for Home Lending

-The second number is the maximum percentage of your gross monthly income that should be applied to housing costs and recurring debt together.
-Recurring debt includes credit card payments, auto loans, child support, and the like.
+The second number in the ratio is what percent of your gross income every month that should be applied to housing costs and recurring debt together.
+Recurring debt includes auto/boat payments, child support and credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you want to calculate pre-qualification numbers on your own income and expenses, feel free to use our superb Loan Qualification Calculator.
+If you want to calculate pre-qualification numbers with your own financial data, feel free to use our superb Loan Qualifying Calculator.

-Remember these ratios are only guidelines.
-We'd be thrilled to help you pre-qualify to determine how much you can afford.
+Remember these are only guidelines.
+We will be thrilled to help you pre-qualify to determine how much you can afford.